|Asset Group||Asset Sub-Group||Investment Category|

-Experienced and well-resourced manager: Mike Fox, head of sustainable investments at Royal London Asset Management, has managed this fund since launch in 2003 (previously at Co-operative Investment Management, which was purchased by RLAM in 2013).
+Experienced and well-resourced manager: Mike Fox, head of sustainable investments at Royal London Asset Management (RLAM), has managed this fund since launch in 2003 (previously at Co-operative Investment Management, which was purchased by RLAM in 2013).

-The fund is reasonably priced: The ‘C’ accumulation share class levies annual ongoing charges of 0.76% as at 19 February 2020.
+The fund is reasonably priced: The ‘C’ accumulation share class levies annual ongoing charges of 0.76%.

 Ethical screening: In certain market conditions the performance of the fund may differ significantly from others in the peer group that do not exclude specific sectors or companies from a comparable investment universe.

 Portfolio concentration: The fund has a concentrated portfolio compared with the UK FTSE All-Share index.
-As 31 March 2020 it invested in 41 stocks and the top 10 stocks represented 43.6% of assets under management.
+The portfolio typically holds around 40 stocks.

 Past performance of the underlying constituents is not a guarantee of future performance.
 Remember, the value of investments, and any income from them, can fall as well as rise so you could get back less than you invest.

 Annual performance can be found on the factsheet of each fund, trust or ETF.
 Simply click on the asset’s name and then the performance tab.

 If you are unsure about the suitability of a particular investment or think that you need a personal recommendation, you should speak to a suitably qualified financial advisor.

 Any changes to the ii ACE 40 investments list and the rationale behind those decisions will be communicated through the Quarterly Investment Outlook.

 Details of all recommendations issued by ii during the previous 12 month period can be found here.